bradewin/bradewin.github.io/index.md

+---
 layout: home
-title: "Brad's blog (Under construction)"
+title: "Brad's blog (WIP)"
+---

-This is the homepage of my blog.
+This is a work in progress.